Suggestion: Watch the 10 minutes video tutorial before reading this article

 Do Amazon.com require that children’s products are CPSIA compliant?

-Yes, Amazon.com requires that all products sold on their platform is fully compliant with all applicable US product regulations.
+Yes, Amazon.com requires that all products sold on their platform are fully compliant with all applicable US product regulations.
 This also includes CPSIA.

-Amazon.com also require sellers to submit CPSIA documentation, such as the CPSC and batch test reports, before a product can even be listed.
+Amazon.com also require sellers to submit CPSIA documentation, such as the CPC and lab test reports, before a product can even be listed.